 Use official exam facts before opinion.
 The table below separates beginner platform fit from costs, duration, experience posture, and RoleMath difficulty.

-Scheduling caveat: Microsoft says the English Azure Fundamentals certification will update on July 20, 2026.
-Google's Cloud Digital Leader page currently shows a beta window through July 19, 2026 and says the current standard exam is available through August 11.
-Verify the exact version before you schedule.
+Scheduling caveat: when RoleMath read these pages, Microsoft listed an English Azure Fundamentals update for July 20, 2026, and Google's Cloud Digital Leader page showed a beta window through July 19, 2026 with the standard exam available through August 11.
+Both dates have passed and we have not re-read either page since, so verify the current exam version on the vendor's page before you schedule.

 What each exam is actually emphasizing